jayrambagal/Coding-Problems/Hash/Subarrays with equal 1s and 0s.md

 ## Subarrays with equal 1s and 0s
 Given an array containing 0s and 1s.
-Find the number of subarrays having equal number of 0s and 1s.
+Find the number of subarrays having equal numbers of 0s and 1s.

 ## Example
 ```bash